By Jeff Keaton - Founder, CEO & President of RenewaNation

-Starting a Christian school is a very challenging endeavor, but it can be done, and at Renewanation, we are fully committed to making it as simple as possible.
+Starting a Christian school is a very challenging endeavor, but it can be done.
+At RenewaNation, we are fully committed to making it as simple as possible.

-Over the last few years, we have been involved in helping launch nine Christian schools.
+Over the last few years, we have been involved in helping launch many Christian schools.
 We have been searching throughout this process for the best practices to ensure long-term success.
-It has been a trial and error process as we have been trying to discover and build a system that can be reproduced across the country and the world by organizations both large and small.
+It has been a trial and error process as we tried to discover and build a system that can be reproduced across the country and the world by organizations both large and small.

 We have many people call us each year about starting new schools.
 They always tell us they need teachers and the money to pay them.
 They also mention in passing it would be great to have enough students to pay all the bills, but they don’t think this is possible in the first few years.